hibbitts-design/grav-skeleton-helios-course-hub/plugins/helios-course-hub/README.md

 - `copyright/` – Copyright notice

 **Multi-course site** (`_demo/pages/`):
-- `00.home-multicourse/` – Course list home page using the `courselist` template
+- `00.courses/` – Courses homepage using the `course-list` template
 - `cpt-363-1/` – First course with the same section structure as the single-course layout
 - `cpt-363-2/` – Second course with the same section structure as the single-course layout
 - `cpt-363-3/` – Third course with the same section structure as the single-course layout